ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 NOTE: Make sure to set `config.contentDirection` correctly.
 ```

-A bug fix for an existing feature (closes two tickets):
+A generic bug fix for an existing feature that affects many packages (closes two tickets):

 ```
 Fix: The editor will be great again.
 Closes #3.
 Closes #4.